yumium/tech_notes/C++/A gentle introduction to C++.md

 // Returning agreed invalid value if fails, e.g., NaN here.
 Issue: overhead of rememebering the failure value double foo();

 // Returning a pair, the value and whether it's valid.
-Better as this can be standardized, but 1) syntax is cumbersome, 2) still have danger of accessing first value when second value is False, and 3) overhead of default constructing T when second value is False std::pair<T, bool> foo();
+Better as this can be standardized, but 1) syntax is cumbersome, 2) still have danger of accessing first value when second value is False, and 3) overhead of default constructing T when second value is False, esp when object is expensive to construct std::pair<T, bool> foo();
 ```